ethereum/solc-js/README.md

 	// getting a legacy version
 	var solcV011 = solc.useVersion( 'v0.1.1-2015-08-04-6ff4cd6' );
 	var output = solcV011.compile( "contract t { function g() {} }", 1 );

+###Using the latest development snapshot

+By default, the npm version is only created for releases.
+This prevents people from deploying contracts with non-release versions because they are less stable and harder to verify.
+If you would like to use the latest development snapshot (at your own risk!), you may use the following example code.

+	var solc = require('solc');

+	// getting the development snapshot
+	var solcSnapshot = solc.loadRemoteVersion('latest');
+	var output = solcSnapshot.compile( "contract t { function g() {} }", 1 );